Call for Symposia

 Vancouver, British Columbia, Canada

 Symposium Submissions: CLOSED

 All Members, Fellows, and Emeritus Members are invited to organize a symposium for the 58th Annual Meeting of the Psychonomic Society.
-The deadline for the receipt of symposium proposals is May 1, 2017.
+The deadline for the receipt of symposium proposals was May 1, 2017.
 General information about the meeting, including hotels, can be found at the navigation bars on the left.

 Please consider organizing and submitting a proposal for a symposium.
 To increase diversity among symposium organizers, the Governing Board strongly encourages symposium proposals from women and members of underrepresented groups.
-The submission of symposia is accepted only by email.

 The submission will:

 - highlight new emerging ideas that are likely to have broad influence in shaping future research, especially ideas from related disciplines.

 - include an abstract for the symposium

 - provide the names of the participants, their membership status, and a title and abstract for each presentation.

 - include abstracts of 150 words or fewer.